 China Aster Flower Meaning & Symbolism

-To the Victorians, a gift of China asters was a symbol of love and daintiness.
-They may also be a symbol of patience and charm.
-Along with their message of devotion and love, in the language of flowers, a gift of an aster might mean “take care of yourself for me.”
+To the Victorians, a gift of Chinese asters symbolized love and daintiness.
+They may also symbolize patience and charm.
+Along with their message of devotion and love, in the language of flowers, a gift of an aster might mean “Take care of yourself for me.”

 C. chinensis flowers are reddish-purple and symbolize love, faith, and wisdom.
 Varieties bloom in a wide range of colors, and some have specific meanings, such as:

 - Purple for wisdom and royalty

 - White for purity and innocence